This post may contain affiliate links. Please read our disclosure policy.

 peanut butter fudge ingredients on a kitchen counter.

-If you have any ingredients leftover from this quick peanut butter fudge recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this easy peanut butter fudge recipe, check out our Leftover Ingredients Recipe Finder.

-• Peanut butter: For this recipe, smooth commercial brands like Jiff, Peter Pan, or Skippy work best.
-However, I’ve tested it with Smucker’s brand of natural peanut butter (with no added sugar, just peanuts), and the fudge was excellent.
-If you prefer a different texture, using crunchy peanut butter is also an acceptable option.
-If you’ve got a little bit of peanut butter left in your jar, consider using it in a small batch of “puppy chow”!
+• Peanut Butter: Smooth, commercial peanut butter like Jif, Peter Pan, or Skippy works best for this recipe, but I’ve also tested it with Smucker’s natural peanut butter (made with just peanuts and no added sugar), and it turned out great.
+Prefer a bit of crunch?
+You can use crunchy peanut butter for added texture.
+If you have a little peanut butter left in the jar, try using it in a small batch of “puppy chow”!

 Recipe Variations

-• Marbled Fudge: By swirling melted chocolate into the fudge before it sets, you can create an eye-catching marbled effect that’s as beautiful as it is delicious.
+• Marbled Peanut Butter Fudge: Swirl melted chocolate into the fudge before it sets to create a stunning marbled design.

-• Reese’s Peanut Butter Fudge: Stir in 2 tablespoons of chopped Reese’s peanut butter cups to infuse your fudge with that beloved candy flavor.
+• Reese’s Peanut Butter Fudge: Stir in 2 tablespoons of chopped Reese’s peanut butter cups.

 How To Make Peanut Butter Fudge

-1. Line a small dish with foil leaving an overhang on the sides to lift the fudge out of the pan easily.
+1. Prepare the dish: Line a small baking dish with foil, leaving an overhang on the sides to lift the fudge out easily.

 foil lining a small baking dish before adding fudge to the dish.

-1. Melt butter in a 2-quart saucepan over medium-low heat.
+1. Melt the butter: In a 2-quart saucepan, melt the butter over medium-low heat.

 butter melting in a small saucepan.

-1. Stir in the peanut butter and continue stirring until smooth.
+1. Add the peanut butter: Stir in the peanut butter and mix until smooth and well combined.

 melting peanut butter and butter in a saucepan to make fudge.

-1. Remove the pan from the heat and stir in the vanilla extract.
+1. Add vanilla: Remove the pan from the heat and stir in the vanilla extract.

 adding vanilla to fudge in a saucepan.

-1. Add the sifted powdered sugar and stir until smooth.
+1. Mix in the powdered sugar: Add the sifted powdered sugar and stir until the mixture is smooth.

 stirring powdered sugar into peanut butter and butter to make fudge.

-1. Pour the fudge into the dish and smooth the top with the back of a spoon or rubber spatula.
+1. Pour and smooth: Pour the fudge mixture into the prepared dish and smooth the top with the back of a spoon or a rubber spatula.

 pouring fudge into a dish before refrigerating.

-1. Cover tightly and refrigerate for at least 1 hour or until firm.
+1. Chill: Cover the dish tightly and refrigerate for at least 1 hour or until the fudge is firm.

 cutting peanut butter fudge into squares.